 This butternut squash soup is rich with Indian flavors such as garam masala, turmeric and cumin.
 Low carb and dairy free recipe.

-Add some oil to a large saucepan and saute some garam masala for a few minutes until fragrant.
+Add some oil to a large saucepan and sauté some garam masala for a few minutes until fragrant.
 Add some chopped onion and cook until softened.

-While that is cooking you can prepare the butternut squash.
+Meanwhile, prepare the butternut squash.
 I usually deal with it in two halves – the tube part and the ball part.
 Cut off the peel, remove the seeds, and chop.

 Bring to the boil, then reduce to a simmer, cover, and cook until the squash is tender.
 Carefully pour it into a blender – watch out for hot splashes!!

 - Heat the oil in a large saucepan and saute the garam masala until fragrant.
-Add the onion and saute until softened. |

-- Add the squash, stock, coconut milk, turmeric and cumin.
+- Add the squash, onion powder, stock, coconut milk, turmeric and cumin.
 Bring to the boil, then reduce to a simmer, cover, and cook until the squash is soft.

 - Carefully pour the soup into a blender and blend until smooth.
 Taste for seasoning and add salt and pepper if desired, blend again.

-- Serve in small bowls garnished with a swirl of soured cream, if desired.
+- Serve in small bowls garnished with a swirl of sour cream, if desired.